Effective as of September 1, 2023

-In addition to required and functional cookies, some third parties issue cookies through our Website to serve ads that are relevant to your interests based on your browsing activities.
-These third parties may also collect your browser history or other information to determine how you reached our Website and the website you visit when you leave our Website.
-Information gathered through these automated means may be associated with the personal information you previously submitted on our Website.
+In addition to required and functional cookies, some third parties issue marketing cookies through our Website to serve ads that are relevant to your interests based on your browsing activities.
+These third parties may also collect your browser history or other information to determine how you reached our Website and the website you visit after you leave ours.
+Information gathered through these automated means may be associated with personal data you previously submitted on our Website.

-We may also collect analytics data, or use third-party analytics tools (such as Google Analytics), to help us measure traffic and usage trends for the Websites.
-These tools collect information sent by your browser or mobile device, including the pages you visit, your use of third party applications, and other information that assists us in analyzing and improving the Websites.
+We may also collect analytics data or use third-party analytics tools (e.g., Google Analytics), to help us measure traffic and usage trends for our Website.
+These tools collect information sent by your browser or mobile device, including the pages you visit, your use of third-party applications, and other information that assists us in analyzing and improving our Website.

-While ThoughtSpot attempts to honor do not track (“DNT”) instructions we receive from a user’s browser, we cannot guarantee that ThoughtSpot will always respond to such signals, in part, because of the lack of common industry standard for DNT technology.
+While we attempt to honor do not track (“DNT”) instructions we receive from a user’s browser, we cannot guarantee that we will always respond to such signals, in part, because of the lack of common industry standard for DNT technology.
 We continue to monitor developments in DNT technology and stay apprised of DNT industry standards as they evolve.

 Web beacons (also known as internet tags, pixel tags, and clear GIFs) are clear electronic images that can recognize certain types of information on your computer, such as the type of browser used to view a website page, when you viewed a particular site linked to the web beacon, and a description of a site tied to the web beacon.
-Certain pages on our Website may contain such web beacons, which the Company uses to operate and improve the Website.
+Certain pages on our Website may contain such web beacons, which we use to operate and improve our Website.

 An IP address is a unique identifier that certain electronic devices use to identify and communicate with each other on the Internet.
 When you visit our Website, we may view the IP address of the device you use to connect to the Internet.
 We use this information to determine the general physical location of the device and the geographic regions of our visitors.